Update: ‘Design’ section added.

 The Mercedes EQV, the first fully-electric premium MPV and the first EQ model from Mercedes-Benz Vans, is a conversion of the Mercedes V-Class W447 that debuted in 2014.
-The next-gen Mercedes EQV, which is still a few years away, will ride on a new dedicated EV platform called VAN.EA.
+The next-gen Mercedes EQV, which is about three years away, will ride on a new dedicated EV platform called VAN.EA.

 Design

-Designed as an EV from the outset, the next-gen Mercedes EQV would feature a more aerodynamic exterior for reduced energy consumption and improved driving range.
-The below picture is probably a teaser of the next-gen Mercedes EQV and indicates the same.
-It shows more raked A-pillars, a shorter hood, shorter overhangs, and a steeply designed roofline.
-The height will likely be lower, too.
+Engineered as an EV from the outset, the next-gen Mercedes EQV would feature a more aerodynamic exterior aimed at enhancing energy efficiency and extending driving range.
+The pictures above are teasers of the next-gen Mercedes EQV and indicate the same.
+Notably, these pictures show more inclined A-pillars, a reduced hood length, shorter overhangs, and a sharply sloping roofline.
+Furthermore, it is expected that the vehicle’s height will be lowered, contributing to its overall sleek appearance.

 At the Mercedes-Benz Strategy Update: electric drive event on 22 July 2021, Mercedes-Benz Group (formerly Daimler) announced that it’s changing its EV strategy from electric-first to electric-only, which would speed up its transition to EVs.
 The company plans to go 100% electric by 2030, and every vehicle in its line-up will be available with a pure electric choice by 2025.

-Mercedes-Benz Group announced three new bespoke EV platforms at the event, one of which will underpin electric light commercial vehicles – VAN.EA.
-The Mercedes EQV and the various platform derivatives, aimed largely at the premium commercial segment, should switch to VAN.EA when it enters the second generation, and eventually, all offerings from the Vans division would go this route, such as the Citan, Sprinter, and Vito.
+Mercedes-Benz Group announced three new bespoke EV platforms at the event, one of which will underpin electric vans – VAN.EA.
+The Mercedes EQV and its various derivatives will switch to VAN.EA when it enters the second generation, and eventually, all offerings from the Vans division would go this route, such as the Citan, Sprinter, and Vito.

-Along with the new platform, which will likely enable more efficient and space-saving packaging of the components, the EQV should adopt high-end specs when it moves to its second generation.
+Along with the new platform, which will likely enable more efficient and space-saving packaging of the components, the Mercedes EQV should adopt high-end specs when it moves to its second generation.
 It may feature next-gen batteries that have increased energy density and operate at 800 volts.
-Mercedes will probably increase the range (WLTP) from 357 km (222 miles) to around 500 km (311 miles) and more than double the charging rate from 110 kW.
 New-generation electric motor(s) should also be among the technical changes.

 Local sourcing of core components could help Mercedes reduce costs and ensure a more stable supply.
 The company has discussed “insourcing” motors and sourcing raw materials for battery components only from IRMA-certified mines.
 For lithium, it wants to collaborate with Albemarle Corporation.
 The German automaker is discussing the localization of battery-grade lithium production in Europe and the U.S. with the American specialty chemicals company.